rickhellenthal/DevDays-BotFramework-Workshop/Labs/Lab01.md

 ### Already done?

-You're fast!
-If you want you can take a look at [dialogs within the Bot Framework](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-dialog?view=azure-bot-service-4.0) and [how to implement them](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-dialog-manage-conversation-flow?view=azure-bot-service-4.0&tabs=csharp).
+Nice work!
+Take a look at [dialogs within the Bot Framework](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-dialog?view=azure-bot-service-4.0) and [how to implement them](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-dialog-manage-conversation-flow?view=azure-bot-service-4.0&tabs=csharp).
 Try to implement it in your project.

 Dialogs are a central concept within the Bot Framework, using dialogs is a way to manage the conversations your bot has with its users, and keep it more organized.
 Read more about dialogs by following the links above!